Lawmaker: Changes being made to Kentucky immigration bill

 The American Civil Liberties Union of Kentucky said Thursday that the proposed changes didn’t soften its opposition to the measure.

 Kate Miller, advocacy director for the ACLU of Kentucky, said last week that the bill seeks to “use our public agency employees as immigration agents.”
 It also would lead to racial profiling and the separation of families targeted for deportation, Miller has said.
-The bill’s supporters denounced the criticism as “fear-mongering.”

 The measure, introduced on the first day of the legislative session, also would prohibit public entities including city and county governments from adopting sanctuary policies.